An apple a day keeps the Doctor away…

 Pre-eclampsia is a condition that affects some pregnant women, usually during the second half of pregnancy (from around 20 weeks) or soon after their baby is delivered.

-Read more about premenstrual syndrome (PMS), the symptoms women can experience before their period, and premenstrual dysphoric disorder (PMDD).
+Find out more about PMS (premenstrual syndrome), the symptoms women can experience before their period, and premenstrual dysphoric disorder (PMDD).

 Find out about pressure ulcers (pressure sores or bed sores), which are areas of damage to your skin and the tissue underneath.